MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_07_Implementing_and_configuring_network_infrastructure_services_in_Windows_Server.md

    >**Note**: If the link does not work, on **SEA-ADM1**, browse to the **WindowsAdminCenter.msi** file, open the context menu for it, and then select **Repair**.
 After the repair completes, refresh Microsoft Edge.

 1. If prompted, in the **Windows Security** dialog box, enter the credentials provided by the instructor, and then select **OK**.
+1. Review all tabs on the **Configure your Windows Admin Center Settings and environment** pop-up window, including the **Extensions** tab and select **Complete** to close the window.
+1. On **SEA-ADM1**, in the upper-right corner of the Microsoft Edge window displaying Windows Admin Center, select the **Settings** icon (the cog wheel).
+1. In the left pane, select **Extensions**.
+Review the available extensions.
+1. Select the **DHCP** and **DNS** extensions, and then select **Install** if not installed already.
+The extension will install and Windows Admin Center will refresh.
+1. In the details pane, select **Installed extensions** and verify that the list includes the extensions you just installed.
 1. In Windows Admin Center, add a connection to **sea-svr1.contoso.com** and connect to it with the credentials provided by the instructor.
 1. In the **Tools** list, use **Roles & features** to install the DHCP role on **SEA-SVR1**.
 1. In the **Tools** list, browse to the **DHCP** tool and install the **DHCP PowerShell** tools.